cbeck88/visit_struct/README.md

   }
 ```

+(For comparison, see also the function `boost::apply_visitor` from the `boost::variant` library,
+which similarly applies a visitor to the value stored within a variant.)

-If we have such a function in hand, then we can "simulate" the for-loop in a
+Then we can "simulate" the for-loop that we wanted to write in a variety of ways.
+For instance, we can
-variety of ways.
-For instance, we can make a template function out of the body
+make a template function out of the body
 of the for-loop and use that as a visitor.

 ```